For The Second Year In A Row, Donald Trump Has Presided Over A Decline In Child Sex Trafficking Prosecutions

 If the decline is tied to Trump’s Justice Department, it could be due to a shifting of priorities due to the administration’s attorneys spending their time on other cases, such as the Russia probe.

-Alternative Press reports that sex trafficking cases are also tough to prosecute with state prosecutors.
+The Associated Press reports that sex trafficking cases are also tough to prosecute with state prosecutors.
 Convictions in such cases are challenging to gain, and state prosecutors reportedly have less success than federal prosecutions when it comes to winning cases.
 In addition, attorneys general are not authorized to pursue human trafficking charges in a dozen states.

 Sex trafficking victims are also reportedly difficult to gain testimony from, meaning long sentences for the accused are often achieved through the support of additional evidence.